-Copyright © July 2012 by the International Federation of Accountants (IFAC).
+Copyright © September 2013 by the International Federation of Accountants (IFAC).
 All rights reserved.
-Permission is granted to make copies of this work provided that such copies are for use in academic classrooms or for personal use and are not sold or disseminated and provided that each copy bears the following credit line: "Copyright © July 2012 by the International Federation of Accountants (IFAC).
-All rights reserved.
-Used with permission of IFAC.
-Contact permissions@ifac.org for permission to reproduce, store or transmit this document."
-Otherwise, written permission from IFAC is required to reproduce, store, transmit, or make other similar uses of this document, except as permitted by law.
+Written permission from IFAC is required to reproduce, store or transmit, or to make other similar uses of, this document, except as permitted by law.
 Contact permissions@ifac.org.

-ISBN: 978-1-60815-122-6
+ISBN: 978-1-60815-152-3